Kan-T-IT/geonode-documentation/admin/admin_panel/index.rst

 Specifically from this panel an admin can create, delete or extend OAuth2 ``Access tokens``.

-The section :ref:`oauth2_tokens_and_sessions` better explains the concepts behind OAuth2 sessions; we want just to refresh the mind here about the basic concepts:
+The section :ref:`geoserver_geonode_aa` better explains the concepts behind OAuth2 sessions; we want just to refresh the mind here about the basic concepts:

 * If the `SESSION_EXPIRED_CONTROL_ENABLED <../../basic/settings/index.html#session-expired-control-enabled>`_ setting is set to `True` (by default it is set to `True`)